Ray Ciccarelli: NASCAR Driver Quits Over Confederate Flag Ban, Calls it ‘Political BS’

-Ray Ciccarelli is a 50-year-old race car driver who announced his plans to quit after the 2020 season, citing the newfound ban on Confederate flags at NASCAR events.
+Ray Ciccarelli is a 50-year-old race car driver who announced his plans to quit after the 2020 season, citing the new ban on Confederate flags at NASCAR events.

-The statement was posted to Ciccarelli’s personal Facebook page, and signed by his wife, Sarah.
-It reads,
+The statement was posted to Ciccarelli’s personal Facebook page and signed by his wife, Sarah.
+It read:

 Well its been a fun ride and dream come true but if this is the direction Nascar is headed we will not participate after 2020 season is over , i don’t believe in kneeling during Anthem nor taken ppl right to fly what ever flag they love.
 I could care less about the Confederate Flag but there are ppl that do and it doesn’t make them a racist all you are doing is f—ing one group to cater to another and i ain’t spend the money we are to participate in any political BS!!
 So everything is for SALE!!